 You can use the trade mark if its use is relevant to the discussion and does not confuse the reader.
 You may be able to use the trade mark in the domain name provided it is clear that you are not claiming to be or speaking on behalf of the company.

-For more information see Arts Law's information sheet on Protecting your professional name, specifically the section on domain names.
+For more information see Arts Law's information sheet on Business names, Trade Marks and Domain Names, specifically the section on domain names.

 While you are venting your views on your blog you should consider whether what you are writing is defamatory.
 Defamation is a communication to at least one person that lowers the reputation of an identifiable third person, where the communicator has no legal defence.